William H. Forwood: After the war

 On May 27, 1890, Forwood was assigned as an attending surgeon at the United States Soldiers' Home in Washington, D.C., where he remained until December 12, 1898.
 He was promoted to lieutenant colonel on June 15, 1891, and was appointed the professor of military surgery when the Army Medical School was organized in 1893.
-From 1895 to 1897 he chaired the departments of surgery and surgical pathology at Georgetown University.
+From 1895 to 1897, he chaired the departments of surgery and surgical pathology at Georgetown University.
 On May 3, 1897, he was promoted to colonel, ranking only behind the Surgeon General in the Medical Corps.
-He chaired the department of military surgery at the same university from 1897 to 1898 and received and honorary degree of LL.D. for his contributions.
+He chaired the department of military surgery at the same university from 1897 to 1898 and received an honorary degree of LL.D. for his contributions.

 Forwood departed the university in the summer of 1898 to establish a large hospital and convalescent camp at Montauk, New York to deal with the huge numbers of sick soldiers returning from Cuba.
 He selected the site and oversaw the construction of a similar facility at Savannah, Georgia later in the same year.
-In December 1898 he was transferred to San Francisco, California as the chief surgeon of the Department of California.
+In December 1898, he was transferred to San Francisco, California as the chief surgeon of the Department of California.

-In 1901 he was assigned to duty in the office of the Surgeon General in Washington, and that fall was made president of the faculty of the Army Medical School.
+In 1901, he was assigned to duty in the office of the Surgeon General in Washington, and that fall was made president of the faculty of the Army Medical School.
 When Surgeon General Sternberg retired, Forwood was promoted to the post on June 8, 1902.
 He served as the Surgeon General for his last three months before compulsory retirement for age on September 7, 1902.
 He lived the rest of his life in Washington, dying after a prolonged illness on May 12, 1915.

 Forwood and his wife are buried in Section 1 of Arlington National Cemetery.